RedisLabs/redislabs-docs/content/kubernetes/deployment/tanzu.md

 1. [Delete]({{< relref "/rs/databases/edit-delete-db.md" >}}) any databases you created.

 1. Delete the REC custom resource.
-This removes the pods on the cluster nodes and all related services and deployments, except for the Operator deployment itself.
+This removes the pods from the cluster nodes including all related services and deployments, except for the Operator deployment itself.

     ```sh
     kubectl delete rec rec-pks